Humanrace: Pharrell Announces The Launch Of His Skincare Line

 Pharrell is expanding his portfolio to make his way into the beauty space.

-Since people have been asking about his access to the fountain of eternal youth for years now, it only makes sense that the 47-year-old get into the business of beauty.
+Since people have been asking about his access to the fountain of eternal youth for years now, it only makes sense that the 47-year-old has decided to venture into the business of beauty.

 Pharrell announced the launch of his skincare line, Humanrace, earlier this week.
-According to Allure, the brand will initially offer three essential products for a basic skincare routine: a cleanser, exfoliant, and a moisturizer.
+According to Allure, the brand will initially offer three essential products for a basic skincare routine: a cleanser, an exfoliant, and a moisturizer.

 “Humanrace is a universe of products and people dedicated to the pursuit of wellbeing, created and curated by Pharrell Williams,” the brand’s website reads.
 “We believe that every individual has the potential to understand themselves better, and wake up every day feeling empowered to turn good intentions into actions.
 Our goal is to help you in this quest.”